Exploration-U: Community Science Night

 Centre Hall-Potter Elementary Family Science Night

-The cost of funding a single Family Science Night is generally covered through multiple small grants and in-kind donations from the schools.
-The office of Science Outreach has partnered with local businesses, which provide monetary donations as well as door prizes, in order to defray the cost of the event.
+The cost of funding a single Family Science Night is generally covered through multiple small grants and in-kind donations from the school district.
+The Science Outreach office has partnered with local businesses, which provide monetary donations as well as door prizes and food for volunteers, in order to defray the cost of the event.
 Community partners or PSU students, staff, or faculty interested in participating in our family science nights, please contact the outreach office at email@example.com.
 Teachers or administrators in local school districts who are interested in organizing a Family Science Night should contact Michael Zeman for further information.